 To the east end of Las Ramblas (that’s to your right if you’re back is toward the Columbus monument at Las Ramblas) is the Gothic Quarter – a charming, bohemian, antique labyrinth rich with history, artsy cafés, eclectic shops, hidden book stalls and hip restaurants.
 It also happens to be my personal favourite neighborhood of the city (by far).

 The Gothic Quarter is the center of the old city of Barcelona, and an ideal place to get lost, stopping to admire the street art, window shop in the boutiques or for a café con leche (or let’s be honest here, sangria) in any number or tree shaded plazas.
 Besides being a charming place to stroll, Barri Gòtic is also home to the enormous gothic Catedral de Barcelona, an excellent collection at the Museu Picasso (including Las Meninas), and Gaudí’s sunny, palm-lined Plaça Reial.
 In short, this is not an area to explore in a time crunch.
 Do as the Spanish do – take it slow and soak it up.

 4. El Raval

 Located just opposite Barri Gòtic on the other side of Las Ramblas, El Raval has a somewhat seedy reputation but has always ranked highly in my appeal.
-It’s a multicultural part of town and constantly buzzing with energy.
+It’s a multicultural and constantly buzzing with energy.
 During daylight hours, Raval boasts plenty of art galleries, independent boutique shopping and lots of tasty, inexpensive cafés.
 When the sun goes down, however, you can catch a glimpse of the shadier side.
-Drug dealing, prostitution and pickpocketing aren’t uncommon in the area, so using your street smarts is a safe bet.
+Drug dealing, prostitution and pickpocketing aren’t uncommon in the area, so using your street smarts is your safest bet.
 Simply be mindful of your belongings, where you are and who’s around.